CLEPyLadies/activities/README.md

     - `git add ../.gitmodules <new repo name>`
     - `git commit -m "Include new activity <new repo name> as submodule"`
     - `git push origin master`

+## Sharing activities with participants

+When sending participants a link to activity code, use the url from the individual activity.
+Make sure the `main` branch is selected when copying that link.

+If participants ask for resources from multiple activities, link them to the [activities](activities) directory of this repo.